 Transferring from another degree or university

 If you have successfully completed university studies equivalent to at least 2 subjects (6 Murdoch credit points) you can apply to transfer to Murdoch University using your previous studies.
-To be eligible for the degree, you need to have passed subjects to a high standard and may be required to provide a personal statement upon application.

 School leavers gain an ATAR (Australian Tertiary Admission Rank) from four degree subjects completed during Year 12, or OP (Overall Positions) in Queensland.